 The ALA/IIDA Library Interior Design Awards are co-sponsored by the American Library Association (ALA) and the International Interior Design Association (IIDA).
 The biennial competition honors excellence in library interior design and promotes examples of extraordinary design reflected through innovative concepts.
-The program is managed by the LLAMA Buildings and Equipment Section's Interior Design Awards Committee.
+The program is managed by the LLAMA Buildings and Equipment Community of Practice Interior Design Awards Committee.

 The ALA/AIA Library Building Awards are co-sponsored by the American Library Association (ALA) and the American Institute of Architects (AIA).
 The biennial competition recognizes excellence in the architectural design and planning of libraries.
 Awards for distinguished accomplishment in library architecture by an architect licensed in the United States will be made for any library in the United States or abroad.
-The program is managed by the LLAMA Buildings and Equipment Section's Buildings Awards Committee.
+The program is managed by the LLAMA Buildings and Equipment Community of Practice Library Buildings Awards Committee.